 - Regulating appetite and metabolism

-Here are a few possible health problems that can be linked to the long-term use of marijuana:
+Here are a few possible health problems linked to the long-term use of marijuana.

-Memory issues linked to marijuana use may come from how the drug interacts with the hippocampus.
+The memory issues associated with marijuana use may come from how the drug interacts with the hippocampus.
 The hippocampus is the region of the brain that is responsible for the formation of new memories.
 Some of its other functions include learning and emotional regulation.

 It’s well established that smoking tobacco leads to an increased risk of diseases like chronic obstructive pulmonary disorder (COPD) and lung cancer.
-What is less understood, partly due to lack of research, is whether habitual marijuana smoking has similar effects.
+Due to lack of research, what is less understood is whether habitual marijuana smoking has similar effects.

 Brain Function Changes